 The Hermit Tarot Card Meanings (Upright & Reversed)

-The Hermit is the ninth card (IX) in the major arcana of the Tarot.
 The Hermit is the archetype of solitude as a choice in order to find oneself.
 This card traditionally represents the Hermit as an old man, cloaked and holding a lantern and a staff, representing wisdom that illuminates the way forward and knowledge that one can lean on.

 Being associated with the Earth sign Virgo, The Hermit also has strong ties to reclusion in nature, where one might be alone, away from humans, but where one is surrounded by connection to all the other forms of life in our world.